-The flexible and pragmatic approach adopted by the GFSC in relation to investment funds aimed at the institutional or high net worth investor market has helped the significant growth of this sector in Guernsey.
+The flexible eand pragmatic approach adopted by the Guernsey Financial Services Commission (the GFSC”) in relation to investment funds aimed at the institutional or high net worth investor market has helped the significant growth of this sector in Guernsey.

 Nowadays, most funds formed in Guernsey tend to be for the institutional or high net worth individual markets, with hedge funds, funds of hedge funds, private equity and property funds being especially popular.

 Guernsey is particularly keen to attract high quality hedge fund business.
-Following consultation with the industry, the GFSC released a guidance note in November 2003 setting out a more relaxed framework for the operation of hedge funds, which included waivers of the various fund rules in four key areas.
+Since 2003, the GFSC has provided guidance setting out a more relaxed framework for the operation of hedge funds, which included waivers of the various fund rules in four key areas.

 For funds targeted at institutional and expert investors, the GFSC is prepared to waive the requirement for a Guernsey licensed custodian to hold the assets and will be prepared to designate the fund’s prime broker as custodian (if the custodian is regulated in an acceptable jurisdiction and has substantial net worth).
 In addition, the GFSC will not require such a prime broker to take on formal duties of oversight over the fund manager (which is normally required of a custodian).